 Does hydrogen peroxide exfoliate skin?

 Hydrogen peroxide is well-known for its ability to exfoliate your skin and eliminate dead skin cells to unveil the newer, fresher skin underneath.
-Additionally, it dries up the extra oil on the skin, which aids in reducing acne outbreaks.
+Additionally, it dries up the extra oil on the skin, which aids in acne treatment.
 However, further research is needed to prove the same.

 Can I leave hydrogen peroxide on my face overnight?